Darkle/BlueLoss-Desktop-App-Windows/README.md

 ## Synopsis

-BlueLoss is a desktop app that locks your computer when a Bluetooth device.
+BlueLoss is a desktop app that locks your computer when a Bluetooth device is no longer present.

 ## Installation